-STEP is a training/placement program that helps students with disabilities prepare to transition to employment and community participation during and after high school.
+STEP is a work experience program that helps students with disabilities prepare to transition to employment and community participation during and after high school.

-Students learn to become productive, self-sufficient adults through a variety of STEP experiences.
-These experiences:
+Students work towards independence and self-sufficiency through engagement in a variety of STEP experiences.
+These experiences include:

-- Encourage students to develop the social and personal skills needed to maintain successful employment.
+¦ Encouraging students to strengthen the social and personal skills needed to maintain successful employment.

 Students who have work experience during high school are more likely to have a job and earn more money after they leave school.

-Vocational rehabilitation specialists work with students to individualize STEP services to meet their needs.
-These services include:
+Vocational Rehabilitation Counselors work with students to individualize STEP services to meet their needs.
+Students also receive Pre-employment Transition Services (PTS) which include: